gotthardp/lorawan-server/doc/Cluster.md

 Mnesia database automatically detects any new members of the cluster and propagates that information to every other server in it.

+### Remove node using the web-admin

+Log-in to the web-admin on the master node, navigate to the Server List and open the server node you want to remove.
+The click the Delete button and confirm the warning.
+This will terminate the removed node.

 If you have any problems, ideas or suggestions, be sure to contact [LoRaWAN Server Users](mailto:lorawan-server@googlegroups.com) mailing list.